 Whatever the reason, you may want to PIN these recipes or print them out.
 You never know when you might need them.

-A precautionary note about Homemade Condensed Cream Soups:
+A precautionary note about these Homemade Condensed Soup Recipes:

 When using these soups as part of a recipe, consider that homemade soups are not as stable as a commercially-prepared soup.
 Food companies add ingredients that are hard to read just for that purpose.